Lekwungen: Sitchanalth

 A major Coast Salish seaport community called Sitchanalth was located in the area now known as Willows Beach in Oak Bay, British Columbia.
 It is estimated that the village's peak population was around 10,000 people.

 Sitchanalth was destroyed by a tsunami related to a major earthquake along the Devils Mountain Fault that occurred around 930 A.D.
 The death toll from the earthquake and resulting tsunami have been described as "catastrophic" with a small group of survivors relocating from Willows Beach to what is now the Inner Harbour area of Victoria, British Columbia.

 A cairn at Willows Beach marks the spot where the ancient settlement once stood.

 Colonization

 The Lekwungen population was estimated to be 8,500 in 1859, but by 1914 the population had decreased to less than 200.

 At the time of the establishment of Fort Victoria by the British in 1843, a Lekwungen village was situated adjacent to the fort.
-The village was subsequently moved across Victoria Harbour in what is now the Victoria West neighbourhood.
-The village was subsequently moved and a reserve established adjacent to what is now the municipality of View Royal.
+The village was subsequently moved across Victoria Harbour and a reserve established adjacent to what is now the municipality of View Royal.

 A traditional blessing in Lekwungen appears on a mural on the Ogden Point breakwater.

 During the 1862 Pacific Northwest smallpox epidemic, which killed about two-thirds of all native people in British Columbia, the Lekwungen were largely spared due to smallpox vaccines given by Hudson's Bay Company physician Dr. John Helmcken, as well as Lekwungen self-quarantining on Discovery Island.
-Due to these things the Lekwungen survived the epidemic with few deaths.
+Due to these factors the Lekwungen survived the epidemic with few deaths.